Sqyl-0717/selenium-petstore-test/README.md

 - Present your solution.
 If you cannot explain fully that you wrote and does not convince me that you wrote it the work is failed and you have to choose a new page and redo the task.

 You have **2 weeks** to do the assignment, after that weekly you lose 1 grade.
+The deadline as before at Monday 6:00 AM.

-So if you submit at :
+So for examples, if you submit at:
+- 29th of May 5:45 AM and you have points for grade 5, you only get grade 5 (in time).
-- 22th of May 6:01 AM and you have points for grade 5, you only get grade 4 (1 week late).
+- 29th of May 6:01 AM and you have points for grade 5, you only get grade 4 (1 week late).
-- 29th of May 5:99 AM and you have points for grade 4, you only get grade 3 (1 week late).
+- 5th of June 5:99 AM and you have points for grade 4, you only get grade 3 (1 week late).
-- 29th of May 6:10 AM and you have points for grade 3, you only get grade 1 (2 week late).
+- 5th of June 6:10 AM and you have points for grade 3, you only get grade 1 (2 week late).